How Biden's new order to halt asylum at the US border is supposed to work - KESQ

 There are also serious questions of whether the new measure can stop large-scale migrant entries.
 Mexico has agreed to take back migrants who are not Mexican, but only in limited numbers.
 And the Biden administration doesn’t have the money and diplomatic support it needs to deport migrants long distances, to China and countries in Africa, for example.

-Many who claim asylum today are free to live and work in the United States while their claims slowly wind through overwhelmed immigration courts.
+Those who claim asylum today are generally free to live and work in the United States while their claims slowly wind through overwhelmed immigration courts.

 Some questions and answers about Biden’s presidential proclamation: